Nr Helford, South Cornwall - Guide £2,000,000

 THE GREAT OUTDOORS

-The garden is a perfect blend of a plantsman’s paradise and a family garden.
-The large lawn in front of the house is ideal for energetic family games and the carefully planned herbaceous borders surrounding the lawn provide a wealth of year-round colour.
+The sheltered garden is a perfect blend of a plantsman's paradise and a family garden.
+The large level lawn in front of the house is ideal for energetic family games and the carefully planned herbaceous borders surrounding the lawn provide a wealth of year-round colour.

 In the lower garden there is a wide selection of interesting trees and shrubs, many of which are particularly suited to the mild Cornish climate.
 Of particular interest is a tree dahlia which was brought back from the Himalayas by a previous owner.

-Beside the drive is a small former stable block, an attractive clock tower, and a garage/garden tool store.
+Beside the parking/turning area is a small former stable block, an attractive clock tower, and a garage/garden tool store.
 At the bottom of the drive is a boat-store and behind the main building a wood store with convenient access via the workshop to the open fire in the drawing room.
 There are two greenhouses - one by the drive and one in the garden; there is also a potting shed.

 Far and away the greatest joy of the garden at Trerose is the immense sense of privacy, peace and tranquillity.
 Trerose is a beautiful Cornish house, but above all it is a home, imbued with tangible warmth and happiness.
 The garden in which it sits reflects and enhances this enduring spirit.